jaredwray/fumanchu/README.md

 console.log(html);
 ```

-If using it with es6 you can access both `handlebars` via destructuring:
+If using it with es6 you can access `handlebars` via destructuring:

 ```javascript
 import handlebars from '@jaredwray/fumanchu';